syncfusion-content/blazor-docs/blazor/treeview/check-box.md

 documentation: ug
 ---

-# CheckBox in Blazor TreeView Component
+# Check nodes through data binding

-The Blazor TreeView component allows to check more than one node in TreeView without affecting the UI's appearance by enabling the `ShowCheckBox` property.
+The Blazor TreeView component allows to check more than one node in TreeView without affecting the UI's appearance by enabling the [ShowCheckBox](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfTreeView-1.html#Syncfusion_Blazor_Navigations_SfTreeView_1_ShowCheckBox) property.
 When this property is enabled, checkbox appears before each TreeView node text.

 * If one of the child nodes is not in a checked state, then the parent node will be in an intermediate state.